traffordDataLab/leaflet.reachability/README.md

 The plugin has many options, e.g. for controlling the appearance of the user-interface, (allowing icons from popular services such as [Font Awesome](https://fontawesome.com/) to be used), styling the reachability polygons and markers as well as incorporating many of the [openrouteservice API options](https://openrouteservice.org/dev/#/api-docs/v2/isochrones/{profile}/post).
 Therefore the list of options in the tables below are presented in sections based on their use.
 The options within each section are listed in alphabetical order except when grouping related options or introducing certain options first makes more sense.

-**PLEASE NOTE:** *the options below contain entries for accessible travel mode.
-This feature is currently unavailable but will be implemented in a future release of the plugin.*

 **Main options**

 These are the general setup options for the plugin control e.g. where it appears on the map, whether it is permanently expanded or if it can be toggled between collapsed and expanded states etc.